keithlohse/mixed_effects_models/README.md

 # mixed_effects_models
- Resources for creating mixed-effcts models as analogues for ANOVA and for truly longitudinal models.
+ Resources for creating mixed-effects models as analogues for ANOVA and for truly longitudinal models.
  <a href="https://zenodo.org/doi/10.5281/zenodo.10173822"><img src="https://zenodo.org/badge/237670474.svg" alt="DOI"></a>

-Sections 1-4 were part of the original repository accompanying our peer-reviewed manuscript (Lohse, Kozlowski, & Strube, 2023, *Communications in Kinesiology*) as supplementary material.
+Sections 1-3 were part of the original repository accompanying our peer-reviewed manuscript (Lohse, Kozlowski, & Strube, 2023, *Communications in Kinesiology*) as supplementary material.
 These sections have since been revised for clarity and updated code, but the changes are minimal relative to the published version.
-Sections 5-9 are brand new additions, extending beyond the scope of the original manuscript, and were not part of the peer-reviewed material.
+Sections 4-9 are brand new additions, extending beyond the scope of the original manuscript, and were not part of the peer-reviewed material.

  Section 01 - Introduction to Mixed-Effects Models